This post may contain affiliate links. Please see my disclosure policy for details.

 Pink Mamma FAQs

 - Can you book Pink Mamma Paris?
-Yes, you can book a table during the weekdays.
+Yes, you can book a table up to 30 days in advance.

 - Does Pink Mamma take reservations?
-Yes, but only on weekdays.
-Reservations open up 2 weeks in advance – so remember to set a reminder to book!
+Yes.
+Reservations open up 30 days in advance – so remember to set a reminder to book!

 - Does Pink Mamma take walk-ins?
 Yes, you can show up as a walk-in if you don’t have a reservation.
-On weekends they only take walk-ins.
-I’d recommend showing up 30 minutes to an hour before opening.
+But, it’s not a guarantee you will get a table!

 - Where is Pink Mamma in Paris?
 In the Pigalle Quarter on Rue de Douai